VATSALVARSHNEY108/B.O.I.-MARK-2/docs/AI_SCREEN_MONITORING_GUIDE.md

 ## 🚀 Next-Generation Screen Intelligence

-The AI Screen Monitoring System is the most advanced screen analysis feature in VATSAL, providing real-time intelligent monitoring with AI-powered insights, automated actions, and comprehensive analytics.
+The AI Screen Monitoring System is the most advanced screen analysis feature in BOI, providing real-time intelligent monitoring with AI-powered insights, automated actions, and comprehensive analytics.

 ---